 Because the qualities I admire in them don’t outweigh the negative aspects of those things, but are unique to those things.
 Or I liked them as a kid and still unironically like them even though they’re fucked up or kinda lame.
 Like Dungeon Keeper 2, even though everyone else seems to prefer Dungeon Keeper 1 and DK2 itself is kinda broken and one dimensional in a lot of ways.

 I think most people connect things that are good to some type of objective basis.
 I think that when you assign something a property, you’re saying that belongs to the object, not to your perception of the object.
 Rampant subjectivism comes from recognizing that we assign properties to objects based on our perceptions of objects, so it is assumed that especially for non-functional or impractical objects that their properties are indistinguishable from our unique perception of them, which is unmappable to other people’s perception of them.
 I’ve explained my reasons for disagreeing with this in the past and don’t really want to repeat myself.

-That loltaku post you linked on twitter is retarded. no good first year philosophy course will tell you “nothing is objective.” he also equates objectively quality with how the “average person” sees art.
+That loltaku post you linked on twitter is dumb. no good first year philosophy course will tell you “nothing is objective.” he also equates objectively quality with how the “average person” sees art.

 I’m pretty sure the implication is that first year philosophy isn’t good, it’s introducing people to basic philosophical concepts, not all of which are in agreement with each other.
 That and haven’t we gone over before that nobody can be perfectly objective off the bat, but we can use various methods to get closer and closer to objectivity and refine our models until we approach analysis more descriptive of the world as it is and detached from our individual lens?